b-straub/DexieNET/DexieNETCloudPushServer/README.md

   }
 }
 ```
-* create a settings file (rooteFolder may be different for *development* and *production*) with the vapid public key and the root folder of the pwa, e.g.
+* create a settings file (rootFolder may be different for *development* and *production*) with the vapid public key and the root folder of the pwa, e.g.
 ```json
 {
    "applicationServerKey": "your Vapid public key", "rootFolder": "your folder for the pwa"
 }
 ```
-In any case, the root folder and vapid public key must be added when configuring the cloud database.
+In any case, the pushURL and vapid public key must be added when configuring the cloud database.
 Make sure that the resulting push URL will be correctly decoded on one of your pages.

 ```csharp
 public static async Task ConfigureCloud(this DBBase dexie, DexieCloudOptions cloudOptions,
     string pushURL, string? applicationServerKey = null)